-These Chocolate Covered Raspberry Macaroons are a twist on a classic family favorite, bursting with fresh raspberries and dipped in melted chocolate!
-If you love the classic coconut macaroon recipe, you will love this raspberry version that is dipped in chocolate!
+Chocolate Covered Raspberry Coconut Macaroons are a beautiful, but easy Christmas cookie recipe.
+If you love the classic coconut macaroon recipe, then you will love this raspberry version that is dipped in chocolate!

 Christmas traditions are so important to my family and just like most people, so many traditions involve food.
 For me, it isn’t Christmas without a towering tray of cookies.
 And that tray must include my favorite chewy gingersnaps, buckeye balls, English matrimonials, and my Grandma’s shortbread cookies.
 I look forward to baking up these delicious cookies with my family every year and then munching on them alongside some hot coffee, while relaxing on the couch!

 These Chocolate Covered Raspberry Macaroons are a new recipe, but is really just a twist on a classic family favorite.
 My family all loves coconut macaroons and when you add raspberries and chocolate, things just get even better.
 Chocolate and coconut are one of my favorite combinations, right behind my love for peanut butter and chocolate!
 These cookies use minimal ingredients, come together quickly in the food processor, and look so pretty on a cookie platter.
 The fresh raspberries add the beautiful pink color and make these stand out among all the beige chocolate chip and peanut butter cookies.

 How to make Chocolate Covered Raspberry Coconut Macaroons